OverCodeMx/Krynapsis-Library/README.md

 Krynapsis.init("[49,66,36][57,7,65][78,13,54]");
 ```

-2. TODO: Generate the matrix automatically and store it in the device.
+2. Generate the matrix automatically and store it in the device.
 ```java
 Krynapsis.init(context);
 ```